christmas-kittenIt’s a wonderful thing to give, and we all have good intentions when shopping for truly special gifts for our loved ones.

 Now that we’ve outlined the reasons why you shouldn’t surprise family and other loved ones with animals as gifts, rest assured that there are ways to bring four-legged love home for the holidays without all the risk.

 Many animal shelters have gift certificates you can buy instead of an animal.
 (You won’t have to poke air holes in the box either!)
-These generally cover the cost of adoption; and you can also cover the cost of basic supplies such as a collar, leash, brush, bowl, or litterbox as part of your gift.
-(If your local shelter doesn’t offer gift certificates, computers, tablets, and even smartphones have programs that enable you to make one yourself.)
+These generally cover the cost of adoption.
+You can also cover the cost of basic supplies such as a collar, leash, brush, bowl, or litterbox as part of your gift.
 That way, your loved one can find the perfect new companion at a better time.

 Nowadays, many shelters have websites with pictures of their adoptable animals, so the whole family can go online and check out the choices.
 (See Petfinder.com, where you can search all shelters in your area.)